davidspiv/cisp/README.md

+## Tic-Tac-Toe

+Using the below points, write a pseudocode for Tic Tac Toe game.

+1. Create a 3x3 game board: You can represent the Tic Tac Toe board as a 3x3 matrix, where each cell represents a spot on the board.
+You can use a nested array or vector in C++ to create the game board.

+2. Define the players: You will need to define the players who will be playing the game, such as player X and player O. You can use the variables 'X' and 'O' to represent the two players.

+3. Display the game board: You will need to display the game board after each move, so that the players can see the current state of the game.
+You can use a loop to iterate through the rows and columns of the game board and print out the contents of each cell.

+4. Get player input: You will need to get input from the players to make their moves.
+You can prompt the player to enter a row and column number to place their symbol on the game board.

+5. Check for a winner: After each move, you will need to check whether a player has won the game.
+You can do this by checking if any row, column, or diagonal contains all the same symbols.

+6. End the game: The game ends when a player wins or the game board is full and no more moves can be made.

+7. Implement a restart option: Once the game is over, you can ask the players if they want to play again.
+If they choose to play again, you can reset the game board and start the game from the beginning.

 ## Sum of Numbers
 Assume that a file containing a series of integers is named numbers.dat and exists on the computer’s disk.
 Write C++  program that reads all of the numbers stored in the file and calculates their total. *hint*: To run the program, numbers.dat not exist ... you have to create it and save integer numbers in it, after this step you can read the numbers.